 Coming to terms with the death of a loved one can be one of the most difficult things someone experiences in their life.
-Add in the pressure of dividing up that person's estate and you’re looking at a much bigger and longer-lasting headache.
-But swathes of people across Australia die every day without leaving any formal instructions about where their assets will end up.
-This is known as dying intestate, or intestacy.
+Add in the pressure of dividing up that person's estate with no guidance, the related administration 'deadmin' and drawn out probate- and the headache can become a lot bigger and longer-lasting when a loved one dies without a Will.

-Failing to create a Will means you have no say in how your assets are divided when you die.
-Instead your estate will be carved up by the courts according to the laws of intestacy in your state or territory.
+Dying without a Will means you have no say in how your assets are divided when you die.
+Instead, your estate will be carved up by the Supreme Court according to the laws of intestacy in your state or territory.

 An intestate person refers to:

 An individual who neglected to create a valid Will

 Someone whose Will has been lost or whose Will is deemed illegitimate

 Someone who failed to allocate the full scope of their estate

 For some, dying without a Will and failing to construct such an important legally binding document comes purely down to inaction.
 This may be due to fear of death, the belief they do not have anything of value to bequeath to others or simply indecision about who should receive their estate.

 For others, it could be failing to follow correct procedures in creating the Will either by forgetting to sign it or neglecting to include a witness in the process.